kyma-project/istio/docs/user/troubleshooting/03-80-cannot-connect-to-hana-db.md

     ENTRYPOINT ["sleep", "8000"]
     ```
-    Download the SAP HANA Client for Linux x86 64-bit from [SAP Development Tools](https://tools.hana.ondemand.com/#hanatools) and save it as `client.tar` in the same directory as the Dockerfile.
-Then, run the following command to build the image:
+2. Download the SAP HANA Client for Linux x86 64-bit from [SAP Development Tools](https://tools.hana.ondemand.com/#hanatools) and save it as `client.tar` in the same directory as the Dockerfile.
+3. To build the image, run the following command:
     ```bash
     docker buildx build --platform=linux/amd64 -t hdbsql .
     ```
-2. To test your image, run the following command:
+4. To test your image, run the following command:
     ```bash
     docker run --entrypoint "hdbsql" hdbsql -v
     ```